 - Best practices for marketplace facilitators in contracting with third-party goods and service providers

 The panel will discuss these and other key issues:

 - What entities are considered to be "marketplace facilitators"?
+Narrow versus broad definitions.

-- How can marketplace facilitators maintain compliance with various state tax collection and reporting obligations?
+- How marketplace facilitators can maintain compliance with various state tax collection and reporting obligations.